 Each contest is forty-five minutes long, and competitors get a Mulligan (all drivers will only count points from their eleven best finishes during the twelve-race season).

-The final race of the 2009 Cooper Tires Presents the Atlantic Championship Powered by Mazda was held at Mazda Raceway Laguna Seca.
-Drivers would compete on the eleven-turn 2.238-mile road course.
+Round nine of the 2009 Cooper Tires Presents the Atlantic Championship Powered by Mazda was conducted during the Grand Prix de Trois-Rivieres.
+Drivers would compete on the eleven-turn 1.53-mile temporary street circuit.